meeber/style-type-thing/README.md

 Ranked by priority, I value:

+1. Security
 1. Correctness
 1. Debuggability
 1. Testability
+1. Maintainability
 1. Expressiveness
-1. Conventionality
+1. Consistency
 1. Accessibility
 1. Elegance
 1. Performance

+### Security

+The only thing more important than correctness is security.
+The cost of exposing clients and/or the server to vulnerabilities is usually greater than the benefit provided by the code.

+Some ESLint rules disallow practices that increase the risk of writing insecure code.
+But these rules are just a small part of creating secure software.

 ### Correctness

-Obviously, the code has to work.
+Obviously, the code needs to work.

-Some ESLint rules identify bugs before they even reach tests.
-Other rules disallow practices that increase the risk of bugs later on.
+Some ESLint rules disallow practices that increase the risk of writing buggy software.
+Other rules identify potential bugs in the code.

 ### Debuggability

 When things go wrong, we need to find out why.
 Quickly.
 There's more urgency involved with debugging than any other aspect of software development.
 Therefore, it's critical to optimize code in terms of debuggability.
 To make even a small sacrifice in debuggability, there must be tremendous gain elsewhere.

+At a high level, debuggability is about the overall architect of the application.
+A debuggable application is modularized with clear separation of concerns between components.

-At a low level, debuggability is often about writing code that generates informative stack traces when something goes wrong.
+At a low level, debuggability is about writing code that generates informative stack traces when something goes wrong.
 One of the biggest issues with frameworks is the way they obfuscate stack traces.

-At a high level, debuggability is about the overall architect of the application.
-A debuggable application is modularized with clear separations of concerns between components.

 ESLint rules related to debuggability exist only at a low level.